don-smith/Resquirrelly/Readme.md

 immediately after installation (like most Squirrel installed apps) and wait for an update.
 Once it detects an update (using a 20 second polling interval), it will show a **Restart** button, which will restart the app when selected.
 The rest of this document will walk you through how to set up this sample and run it.

 I built this sample because I was struggling to get Squirrel to restart the app after it detected and downloaded an update.
 Part of the solution was to comment out a line of Squirrel code.
-Therefore, the Squirrel project is part of this solution as a submodule.
+That's why Squirrel project is linked as a submodule.
 I hope to change this after I get more guidance from the community.
 More info below.

 ## Prerequisites

 * Hosting.
 You will need a place to host the deployment updates with a public URL that Resquirrelly can poll.
 Azure Blob storage was used in putting this together, but most types of HTTP hosting (Amazon S3, GitHub Pages, etc.) should work fine.

 * NuGet.
 You'll need to have the [NuGet Command Line Utility](http://nuget.org/nuget.exe)